itskel/userguide/docs/source/posting-content.rst

 | Audio   | MP3, OGG, WAV, FLAC, OPUS, AAC, M4A, 3GP  | 40MB Max      |
 +---------+-------------------------------------------+---------------+

-.. note:: CounterSocial automatically scrubs all meta-data from your media files including the date, location, and camera settings.
-This includes photo orientation.
-If you upload an image and it is upside down or on its side, delete it from your draft (or delete & redraft the post if already launched), then make an inconsequential edit to your original file, save it, and reupload.
+.. note:: CounterSocial automatically scrubs all meta-data from your media files including photo orientation.
+If you upload an image and it is upside down, used the delete & redraft option to pull the post down.
+Make an inconsequential edit to your original image file, save it, and reupload to correct the issue.

 |
 |